proyecto26/awesome-unity/CODE_BASICS.md

 # Code Basics
-A list of common topics working with C# in Unity
+A list of basics topics working with C# in Unity

 <details open>
   <summary><b>Player Movement</b></summary>